 Local recreation centres such as the Findlay Centre and Dartmouth North Community Centre will offer extra fitness and recreation programs throughout the service interruptions.
 In addition, other facilities in the municipality will offer options for people looking to stay active.
 The Dartmouth Sportsplex will ensure its customers are aware of all their options before renovations begin. <<Click here for Fitness Options Brochure>>

-Will the squash and racquetball courts be upgraded during the renovations?
+Are the squash and racquetball courts being upgraded during the renovations?

 What will the gymnasium be used for?
 Will I be able play sports with my friends and family?

 While designing the new Sportsplex, we knew a gymnasium was a top priority for our citizens.
 The new gymnasium will feature a thoughtful schedule that includes options for everyone.
 The Sportsplex will set aside time for playing (and learning the basics of) sports like basketball, gymnastics, badminton, pickleball, and volleyball.
 We’re also very excited at the possibility of launching Powerchair Soccer–a popular motorized wheelchair sport that has yet to reach Nova Scotia.

 In addition to dedicated time for sports, there will be numerous opportunities for children, youth, adults, and families to take advantage of the gymnasium.
 The gym will also be used for large scale, accessible fitness programs such as Zumba and chair-fit classes.
 We hope to attract many exciting sporting tournaments to our community.

 The gymnasium offers us an exciting opportunity to expand our programming to include sports development camps during school holidays and in-service days.

 What will the new pool features look like?
 What impact will this have on my enjoyment of the pool?